V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 2. Where ever a particular input is completely is very very dangerous for him where he will completely loose control.there he will put a stop and let me build inerstrength
 3. He also know the breakingpoint up to what point he is positive and after which point it goes negative.

 he can control the senses and body.
-Right now you want control your sense but without this practise it won't obey your
+Right now you want control your sense but without this practise its not posible.

-A person who has a goal will not indulge
+what ever the goal they set now they will determine what are the inputs in achiev